odair-pedro/evolve-migrations-helper/README.md

 If you think that Evolve is an amazing tool, you will like to use this helper. :blush:

 ## Usage

+### Windows

-Run the follow command to create a _dataset_ migration:
+Extract the `evolve-migrations-helper_win-x64.zip` file in your Evolve project's root path and run the follow command to create a _dataset_ migration:
 ```
 migrations add-dataset MyDatasetMigration
 ```

-Run the follown command to create a _scheme_ migration:
+Or run the follown command to create a _scheme_ migration:
 ```
 migrations add-migration MySchemeMigration
 ```